sajya/sajya.github.io/source/docs/quickstart.md

 php artisan make:procedure TennisProcedure
 ```

-Will create a new file `TennisProcedure.php` in the directory `app/Http/Procedures`.
+Will create a new file, `TennisProcedure.php` in the directory `app/Http/Procedures`.

-Let's call the new procedure `tennis`, to do this, change the `name` property and add the `pong` returning value to the `ping` method to get this content:
+Let's call the new procedure `tennis`.
+To do this, change the `name` property and add the `pong` returning value to the `ping` method to get this content:

 ```php